-By joining an International Baccalaureate World School, you will benefit from a cosmopolitan, international and inclusive learning environment with students from 41 different countries.
+By joining an International Baccalaureate World School, you will benefit from a cosmopolitan, international and inclusive learning environment with students from 45 different countries.

-We are the only school in the UK where all GCSE students take the Global Perspectives iGCSE.
+We strongly encourage students to take the Global Perspectives iGCSE.
 One of our values is Peace and we believe that taking the time to understand and appreciate different cultures is a prerequisite for a peaceful and prosperous future.